-- The total number of students who have received an Emergency Financial Aid Grant to students under Section 18004(a)(1) of the CARES Act as of September 24, 2020 is seven hundred thirty-nine (739).
+- The total number of students who have received an Emergency Financial Aid Grant to students under Section 18004(a)(1) of the CARES Act as of January 11, 2021 is eight hundred sixteen (816).

 - The method(s) used by Iona College to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act is as follows:

 - In following the spirit of the CARES ACT, Iona College will utilize approximately 90% ($1.375 million) of the funds received by distributing Higher Education Emergency Relief Fund (HEERF) grants to those demonstrating the greatest financial need as determined by the FAFSA.
 HEERF grants are capped at the $1,750 or students’ Spring Federal Pell Grant, whichever is less.